LumoSQL/archive1-LumoSQL-on-github/README.md

   the btree code is implemented, e.g. knowledge about page sizes.
 - Close coupling in the port, e.g. the 2013 `btree.c` `#includes` LMDB's `mdb.c`
   (not `mdb.h`) and directly modifies the internal LMDB struct `MDB_page`.

-- Bit-rot.
-The upstream trees stopped working together in 2015.
+---

-* Regressions, test failures, opportunities and more are tracked as [issues](https://github.com/LumoSQL/LumoSQL/issues)
+- Regressions, test failures, opportunities and more are tracked as [issues](https://github.com/LumoSQL/LumoSQL/issues)
-* Short term planning and progress reporting is tracked on a [project board](https://github.com/LumoSQL/LumoSQL/projects)
+- Short term planning and progress reporting is tracked on a [project board](https://github.com/LumoSQL/LumoSQL/projects)

 ## Branches